apache/vcl-site/source/downloads/download.md

 To verify the GPG signature (you'll need to have [GnuPG](http://www.gnupg.org/) installed):

-1. download and import the [VCL KEYS file](https://www.apache.org/dist/vcl/KEYS) (if you've imported the KEYS file for previously releases, you do not need to import it again):
+1. download and import the [VCL KEYS file](https://www.apache.org/dist/vcl/KEYS) (if you've imported the KEYS file for previous releases, you do not need to import it again):

     ```bash